Chat with us

 Syntax – $ docker ps

-However, You must specify option -a ($ docker ps -a) in order to examine all the containers that were generated on this Docker Host, regardless of their present status, such as whether they are running or have been terminated.
+However, you must use the option -a ($ docker ps -a) to examine all containers created on this Docker host, regardless of whether they are running or have been terminated.

 3. Docker start